google/syzkaller/docs/linux/setup_linux-host_android-device_arm-kernel.md

 Get syzkaller as described [here](/docs/linux/setup.md#go-and-syzkaller).

-The build it for either `arm` or `arm64` target architecture depending on the device you're using.
+Then build it for either `arm` or `arm64` target architecture depending on the device you're using.

 ``` bash
 make TARGETOS=linux TARGETARCH=arm